panthernet/ThunderED/readme.md

 * Monitor recent killmails in your space
 * Query any char or corp info including the cyno and danger probability
 * Receive pings from external messengers like Jabber, IRC, Telegram
+* Keep track of personal and corp contracts

 ## Supported Modules
 * Web Auth - authenticate EVE characters in Discord using built-in web server, use JackKnife utility to inspect them before you accept them into your community